nguyentimmy/Azure-Web-Application-Security/CompleteGuide.md

 ### Part 5: Answer Review Questions

-- Open up the [review questions](https://docs.google.com/document/d/1VoWNPNUvobnVj7F6oM2wnVO0vViaZlzgIUs43adVw1U/copy), make a copy of the document, and answer the Day 1 review questions.
+- Open up the [review questions](https://docs.google.com/document/d/1VoWNPNUvobnVj7F6oM2wnVO0vViaZlzgIUs43adVw1U/copy), make a copy of the document, and answer the Part 1 review questions.
    - Note that you will submit this document as one of your deliverables at the end of the project.

 ---

-### Day 1 Milestone
+### Part 1 Milestone

 In today's class, you:
   - (1) - **Created an Azure web app**.